statamic/docs/content/collections/fieldtypes/form.md

     name: query_scopes
     type: string
     description: >
-      Allows you to specify a [query scope](/extending/query-scopes-and-filters#scopes) which should be applied when retrieving selectable forms.
-Make sure to specify the "handle" of the query scope, eg. `my_awesome_scope`.
+      Allows you to specify a [query scope](/extending/query-scopes-and-filters#scopes) which should be applied when retrieving selectable assets.
+You should specify the query scope's handle, which is usually the name of the class in snake case.
+For example: `MyAwesomeScope` would be `my_awesome_scope`.
 related_entries:
   - fdb45b84-3568-437d-84f7-e3c93b6da3e6
   - aa96fcf1-510c-404b-9b63-cea8942e1bf8